Coronavirus has kept the nation indoors for what seems like an eternity, but better days are on the horizon.

 But what about toilets and other campsite facilities?

-Campsites will not be able to operate shared facilities until at least 17 May, even then, their use is very much dependent on whether social distancing rules can be observed.
+Campsites are now able to operate shared facilities but their use is very much dependent on whether social distancing rules can be observed.
 We recommend that you check with your preferred campsite on what they are putting in place when they open before you book or travel.

 Site management need to ensure regular and effective cleaning.
 If campsites do keep facilities open, it's likely that toilet and shower blocks will be used on rota systems and temporarily closed for deep cleaning during parts of the day.
 There have been no special limitation on shared spaces on campsites, so common sense and personal responsibility are important.
 If you have doubts, call ahead and enquire what measures the site is putting in place.